meltyourface/blank/posts/Monstrous-evil/Dark-Pantheon-Riddles-and-Their-Supernatural-Answers/index.md

 The name they invoke as they delve into the dark,
 What lies in the last, a secret scorned by the heart?

-Answer: Necrosanguim, the ultimate spell of destruction and vengeance, found only within the arcane pages of the grimoire.
+**Answer**: Necrosanguim, the ultimate spell of destruction and vengeance, found only within the arcane pages of the grimoire.